bugzilla/bugzilla/docs/en/rst/administering/groups.rst

 The "Edit Groups" page contains the same five fields present when creating a new group.
-Below that are two additional sections, "Group Permissions," and "Mass Remove".
+Below that are two additional sections, "Group Permissions" and "Mass Remove".
 The "Mass Remove" option simply removes all users from the group who match the regular expression entered.
 The "Group Permissions" section requires further explanation.

 The "Group Permissions" section on the "Edit Groups" page contains four sets of permissions that control the relationship of this group to other groups.
-If the 'usevisibilitygroups' parameter is in use (see :ref:`parameters`) two additional sets of permissions are displayed.
+If the ``usevisibilitygroups`` parameter is in use (see :ref:`parameters`) two additional sets of permissions are displayed.
 Each set consists of two select boxes.
 On the left, a select box with a list of all existing groups.
 On the right, a select box listing